 In an Opinion piece in the Wall Street Journal, Coronavirus Made Me Give Up Cash (paywall), author Allan Ripp discusses his relationship with cash and how the threat of catching the COVID-19 virus inadvertently led him to rethink his need for cash.

 The pandemic has only fueled the ongoing discussion about where cash fits into today’s marketplace.
-Every new payments technology that has been introduced in the past 20 years has been accompanied by prognosticators claiming that this is the technology that will result in the death of cash as we know it.
+Every new payments technology that has been introduced in the past 20 years has been accompanied by prognosticators claiming that this is the technology that will result in the death of the currency as we know it.
 Every time, they have underestimated the staying power of the greenback.

 While cash usage has been suffering “cuts from a thousand knives.”
 Increasingly consumers are becoming more comfortable with debit cards and credit cards and the supporting technologies like contactless payments and mobile payments.
 Cash largely has been relegated to small transactions at places like convenience stores and fast food restaurants.